Lizzie Spaulding: Storylines

 Bill Lewis was having none of that however, and eventually rescued her from Alan’s clutches, through a plot his sister Dinah had set into motion.
 Still angry with Bill for his lack of commitment to her, and his continued sexual relationship with Ava Peralta, Lizzie railed against him.
-Bill won her back over though, and the two made love.
+Bill won her back over though, and the two had sex.
 In the after glow, Lizzie worried aloud that Bill would grow tired of her, and end their relationship.
 He surprised her by asking her to move in with him, and she gleefully accepted.

 As he promised, Bill made sure Alan would not go after Sarah.
 He assured Lizzie that her home was now with him, and that though he had tried to fight the hold she had on him, he refused to lose her ever again.

 Lizzie's bliss, as usual, was short lived.
 She soon found that Bill was involved in a plot with his sister Dinah to bring down the Spauldings.
 Bill tried to tell her it was just business, and that he had fallen in love with her, but she forced him to choose between her and the company, and when he couldn't make a clear decision, she left him.

 After Lizzie was found by Bill after her kidnapping by Dinah Marler and Grady Foley, Bill fell into a coma and Lizzie sat vigil by his side.
-Unaware of who her kidnapper was, Lizzie turn to Cyrus Foley to clear Bill's name (unaware that Cyrus had helped Grady cover up his role in her kidnapping).
+Unaware of who her kidnapper was, Lizzie turned to Cyrus Foley to clear Bill's name (unaware that Cyrus had helped Grady cover up his role in her kidnapping).
 When Bill awoke from his coma with no memory of whether he had played a part in her kidnapping, he was pushed away by Lizzie, who turned to Cyrus for comfort.
 Bill went in search of Lizzie's father, Phillip, for help, but he missed him at the cabin and saw a photo of Lizzie with her father.
 He went outside to look for Phillip, fell, and hit his head; when he awoke, he saw his father, Billy, and recovered his memory, realizing both Grady and Cyrus's roles in Lizzie's kidnapping (but unaware that Dinah had also played a part).
 Bill confronted Grady and was later abducted by him and Cyrus to keep him quiet; Cyrus, however, started feeling guilty and was going to take Lizzie to Bill when Bill showed up and told her the truth.

 Lizzie's father returned, arriving after spotting Coop (who just had a bad car crash) and rushed him to Cedars' Hospital, went to the church to tell Beth, just as Beth was about to remarry Alan.
-He first saw daughter Lizzie when she went to see Coops' car after learning of his accident.
+He first saw daughter Lizzie when she went to see Coop's car after learning of his accident.
 Lizzie was afraid and angry at her father, never recovering from his previous attempt to kidnap her, sister Emma, her brothers (James and Zach) and Jude Bauer.
 She rejected all attempts at reconciling and had him arrested for her kidnapping.